-If your doctor diagnoses DIV, they may recommend topical clindamycin or hydrocortisone to help relieve symptoms.
+If your doctor diagnoses DIV, they may recommend topical clindamycin or hydrocortisone to symptoms.

 If your symptoms are the result of a fungal or bacterial infection, your doctor will recommend an over-the-counter or prescription topical to soothe irritation and clear the infection.

 Treatment options are also available for symptoms that result from a sexually transmitted infection or other cause unrelated to perimenopause.

 - Use warm water and non-soap cleansers to wash your vaginal area.

 - Wear cotton underwear instead of synthetic fabrics.